ad-freiburg/qlever/docs/quickstart.md

         cp $QLEVER_HOME/qlever-code/examples/olympics.nt.xz .
         cp $QLEVER_HOME/qlever-code/examples/olympics.settings.json .

-As another example, let us download the latest version of the complete Wikidata (this takes half a day, even with a fast internet connection, so only do this if you actually want to build a QLever index for Wikidata).
+As another example, let us download the latest version of the complete Wikidata. this takes half a day, even with a fast internet connection, so **only do this if you actually want to build a QLever index for Wikidata**.

         mkdir -p $QLEVER_HOME/qlever-indices/wikidata
         cd $QLEVER_HOME/qlever-indices/wikidata